flucoma/flucoma-docs/doc/Pitch.rst

 :control unit:

    The unit of the pitch output.
-The default of 0 indicates to output in Hz.
+The default of 0 indicates output in Hz.
 A value of 1 will output MIDI note values.

 :control windowSize: